 8. Sip on cocktails under one of these cosy and covered terraces

 We all know the Glasgow weather isn’t great at the best of times but that’s not going to stop us from leaving the house.
-We may be made of strong stuff round here but we ideally don’t want the weather to cause a literal dampener on our alfresco dining experiences, and luckily there are some bars and restaurants in the city are here to save the day.
+We may be made of strong stuff around here but we ideally don’t want the weather to cause a literal dampener on our alfresco dining experiences, and luckily there are some bars and restaurants in the city that are here to save the day.
 With some strong weather brewing (if it hasn’t already arrived), check out our pick of the best covered outdoor terraces to enjoy.

-Hillhead Bookclub has long attracted in-the-know Glaswegians when the sun decides to hide away for a while, and is tucked away up in Hillhead where you can truly escape the dreadful weather.
+Hillhead Bookclub has long attracted in-the-know Glaswegians when the sun decides to hide away for a while and is tucked away up in Hillhead where you can truly escape the dreadful weather.
 Walk in and be greeted with a welcoming bar surrounded by comfy, socially-laid out seats – where you can kick back and relax, before heading to your ping pong table and play til your heart’s content.
-You can also enjoy a spot of brunch, or for something lighter a cup of soup and toastie, in between games to fuel your competitive streak, in case you needed more encouragement.
+You can also enjoy a satisfying brunch, or for something lighter a cup of soup and toastie, in between games to fuel your competitive streak, in case you needed more encouragement.
 They also host a monthly Ladyballs Bingo night where weegies can enjoy drag and a game of bingo.
-Find out more.

 We love Glasgow, and we adore the food it has to offer.
 From locally sourced Scottish dishes made with seasonal produce to pretty much any cuisine worldwide, Scotland’s biggest city has it all.
 Grab a smashing pizza at Nonna Said or indulge in a juicy steak at the best steakhouse in the country, sit by the window and watch the world go by as the rain is washing away.
 So, just give our list of the best restaurants in Glasgow a peek and pick what you fancy the most.